 [IMAGE]

-Rock wall with an intricate mosaic of waterfalls and remnants of tropical rainforest (Zonoökoton I/II) near Helbourg, Réunion (Photo: Breckle)
+Rock wall with an intricate mosaic of waterfalls and remnants of tropical rainforest (Zonoecotone I/II) near Helbourg, Réunion (Photo: Breckle)

 1 Geo-biosphere and hydro-biosphere

-The biosphere comprises the thin layer on the earth's surface in which all life phenomena take place, i.e. on land the lowest layer of the atmosphere, as far as the living organisms permanently reside in it and the plants protrude into it, as well as the rooted layer of the lithosphere, which is called the soil.
+The biosphere comprises the thin layer on the earth's surface in which all life phenomena take place, i.e. on land the lowest layer of the atmosphere, as far as the living organisms permanently reside in it and the plants protrude into it, as well as the rooted layer of the lithosphere, which is called the soil (pedosphere).
 Besides these, we find life in all waters down to the deep sea.
 But in this aqueous medium the circulation of matter takes place in a different way from that on land, and the organisms are so different (plankton, for example) that the ecosystems must be treated separately.
 We therefore divide the biosphere into:

 1. Geo-biosphere, comprising the terrestrial ecosystems, and